robertwahler/repo_manager/README.markdown

 * YARD for documentation generation [http://github.com/lsegal/yard/wiki](http://github.com/lsegal/yard/wiki)

-Jump-starting a new gem with BasicGem
+Jump-starting a new gem with BasicApp
 -----------------------------------------

-The following steps illustrate creating a new gem called "mutagem" that handles file based mutexes.
-See [http://github.com/robertwahler/mutagem](http://github.com/robertwahler/mutagem) for full source.
+The following steps illustrate creating a new application called "oct."
+Oct is a simple command line utility that prints file listing permissions in octal notation.
+See <http://github.com/robertwahler/oct> for full source.

     cd ~/workspace
-    git clone git://github.com/robertwahler/basic_gem.git mutagem
+    git clone git://github.com/robertwahler/basic_app.git oct
-    cd mutagem
+    cd oct

 Setup repository for cloned project
 -----------------------------------

-We are going to change the origin URL to our own server and setup a remote for pulling in future BasicGem changes.
-If our own repo is setup at git@red:mutagem.git, change the URL with sed:
+We are going to change the origin URL to our own server and setup a remote for pulling in future BasicApp changes.
+If our own repo is setup at git@red:oct.git, change the URL with sed:

-    sed -i 's/url =.*\.git$/url = git@red:mutagem.git/' .git/config
+    sed -i 's/url =.*\.git$/url = git@red:oct.git/' .git/config

-Push up the unchanged BasicGem repo
+Push up the unchanged BasicApp repo

     git push origin master:refs/heads/master